YYTT is offered through the guidance and direction of Mandee Labelle.

 Associate & Guest Faculty:

-- Specialty workshops in Ayurveda, Living Cuisine, Kirtan and Bhakti Yoga, Sound Healing, Business & Marketing that form an integral part of the YYTT course will be offered throughout the year by experts in their field.
-The guest speakers in these topics will be listed here by no later than August 2017.
+- Specialty workshops in topics such as Ayurveda, Living Cuisine, Kirtan and Bhakti Yoga, other forms of Yoga, Sound Healing, Business & Marketing form an integral part of the YYTT course and are taught by experts in their field.
+This year guest speakers from all over will be invited as our honorary associate faculty and will present during the 2019/20 calendar year.

 |Location||Oakwood House, 20 Boathouse Lane, Dartmouth|